danielljeon/docs/notes/machine_learning.md

 well a machine learning model's predictions match the actual target values.
 It quantifies the error between the expected and predicted outputs, providing the feedback signal that guides learning.

+In essence, the objective is to minimize the cost function, allowing the model to achieve the most accurate and generalizable predictions possible.

 ### 2.2 Local Optimization

 Finds the nearby most optimal solution (but might not be the global optimal solution).